utshomax/postman-docs/src/pages/docs/collections/using-collections.md

     <img alt="Add new tags to a collection" src="https://assets.postman.com/postman-docs/v10/create-new-tags-collection-v10.jpg"/>

-1. Click out of the tags section to save your changes.
+1. Select the area outside of the Tags section to save your changes.

 To remove tags from a collection, do the following:

 1. Select **Collections** in the sidebar.
 1. Select a collection.
-1. Select the tags section to edit it.
+1. Select the Tags section to edit it.
 1. Select the close icon <img alt="Close icon" src="https://assets.postman.com/postman-docs/icon-close.jpg#icon" width="16px"> next to a tag.

     <img alt="Remove tags from a collection" src="https://assets.postman.com/postman-docs/v10/remove-tags-collection-v10.jpg"/>

-1. Click out of the tags section to save your changes.
+1. Select the area outside of the Tags section to save your changes.

 ### Watching a collection